Chart Color Schemes

 The latest Census data sees North Haven placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-North Haven's cultural diversity was found to be below average, with 90.3% of its population being citizens, 89.6% born in Australia, and 98.1% speaking English only at home.
-Christianity is the main religion in North Haven, comprising 59.9% of people, compared to 55.9% across Rest of NSW.
-The top three ancestry groups are English (35.7%), Australian (33.7%), and Scottish (9.9%).
+North Haven was found to have below average cultural diversity, with 90.3% of its population being citizens, 89.6% born in Australia, and 98.1% speaking English only at home.
+The predominant religion in North Haven is Christianity, comprising 59.9% of the population, compared to 55.9% across Regional NSW.
+In terms of ancestry, the top three represented groups are English (35.7%), Australian (33.7%), and Scottish (9.9%).

 Frequently Asked Questions - Diversity